-DATED: JUNE 11, 2020
+DATED: FEBRUARY 24, 2021

-The Senate Budget and Appropriations Committee reports favorably Senate Bill No. 2476.
+The Assembly Appropriations Committee reports favorably Senate Bill No. 2476.

 This bill provides supplemental benefit payments to the dependents of essential employees who died in the course of employment due to the contraction of coronavirus disease 2019.
-The supplemental benefit is a cost of living adjustment (COLA) to the workers' compensation death benefit of the dependent or spouse, which is intended to mirror, to the extent possible, the COLA already in place for benefits for dependents of public safety workers killed in the line of duty.
+The bill provides a cost of living adjustment (COLA) to the spouse or dependent's workers' compensation death benefit if that employee dies from the coronavirus.
+This adjustment is intended to mirror, to the extent possible, the COLA already in place for benefits for dependents of public safety workers killed in the line of duty.